Xin0910/OSwithtrees/README.md

 # OSwithtrees

-This repository is the official implementation of the PhD thesis Xin Zhi.
+This repository is the official implementation of the PhD thesis by Xin Zhi.

 # List of the algorithms available